R.I.P. Imzy

 Airbnb is running its own internal university to teach data science

-Imzy, the kinder, gentler online community platform will be shutting down on June 23rd.
+Imzy, the kinder, gentler online community platform, will be shutting down on June 23rd.

 Company co-founder Dan McComas made the announcement in a blog post today, stating his apologies and explaining to the community Imzy just couldn’t find its place in the market: